Emmanuel Kipchirchir Mutai

 Emmanuel Kipchirchir Mutai (born 12 October 1984) is a long-distance runner from Kenya, who specialises in marathons.
-As of January 2024 his time of 2:03:13 is now the joint 13th fastest.
+As of February 2026 his time of 2:03:13 is now the joint 18th fastest of all time.
 When he ran that time it was the 2nd fastest time ever and is the 3rd fastest ever with a non carbon shoe.

 Initially running in half marathons, he made his debut over the full distance in 2007 and won his first race later that year at the Amsterdam Marathon.
 He was fourth at both the 2008 and 2009 London Marathons, but managed to reach the podium at the 2009 World Championships, claiming the silver medal.
 His 2010 racing saw him finish as runner-up twice at the London and New York City Marathons.
 At the 2011 London Marathon he won on his fourth attempt with a course record and personal best time of 2:04:40.

 En route to his second-place finish at the 2014 Berlin Marathon (2:03:13), Mutai set a world record at the 30K distance (1:27:37).